jemrobinson/data-safe-haven-old/docs/how_to_guides/user_guides/user-guide-tier1.md

 ### :penguin: Use SSH to log into the SRE

-Although the research environment will use the browser-based [`CoCalc`](https://www.cocalc.com), you are required to authenticate by using a secure SSH connection.
+Although you will be connecting to the research environment via RDP, you are required to authenticate by using a secure SSH connection.

 Authentication for users requires: